SEND health and wellbeing

 SeeAbility has a national database of optometrists and opticians, which includes important information about the practice and facilities they have available for people with learning disabilities.

 A parents' guide to eye care (PDF) [373KB]

 Hearing loss in children and young people with a learning disability, autism (or both) is 10 times higher than in other children and young people.
 They are also very likely to have a condition called glue ear.
 Hearing difficulties can cause, or contribute to, speech or language delays, difficulties learning and reading, and communicating with others.

 Talk to your child's school, GP, health visitor, or paediatrician about any concerns you have about your child's hearing.
-You can also contact the National Deaf Children's Society who has information on hearing tests, types and causes of deafness, and support available. on their website .
+Read more about causes of hearing problems in babies and children, spotting signs of a hearing problem and tests for children on the NHS website.

 Children with special educational needs and disabilities will need support from different health services at different stages in their lives.

 Some children and young people with special educational needs and disabilities will have more complex needs and may need more specialist services (also called secondary services).